openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A LaTeX-like language that you use to write equations.
 Studio uses MathJax to render text input such as x^2 and sqrt(x^2-4) as "beautiful math."

-  For more information, see :ref:`MathJax in Studio`.
+  For more information, see `A Brief Introduction to MathJax in Studio`_.

-.. _Multiple Choice Problem:
+.. _Multiple Choice_g:

 **Multiple Choice Problem**

   A problem that asks students to select one answer from a list of options.

-  For more information, see :ref:`Multiple Choice`.
+  For more information, see `Multiple Choice Problem`_.

 .. _N: